Why do I keep testing VPNs?

 It might not be that of a good deal in my opinion.

-However, they cancel the standard tier plan and change it to subscription which based on duration.
+However, they cancel the standard tier plan and change it to a subscription based on duration.
 All their plans now include Chameleon and 5 simultaneous connections at a time.

 Consider Surfshark if you are tight on budget but want a premium full-fledged paid VPN.